Exlsunshine/consul/website/source/docs/guides/deployment.html.md

     RAM NEEDED = number of keys * (average key + value size) * 2-3x

-Since writes must be synced to disk (persistent storage) on a quorum of servers before they are committed, deploying a disk with high write throughput (or an SSD) will enhance performance on the write side. ([Documentation](/docs/agent/options.html#\_data\_dir))
+Since writes must be synced to disk (persistent storage) on a quorum of servers before they are committed, deploying a disk with high write throughput (or an SSD) will enhance performance on the write side ([configuration reference](/docs/agent/options.html#\_data\_dir)).

 For a **read-heavy** workload, configure all Consul server agents with the `allow_stale` DNS option, or query the API with the `stale` [consistency mode](/api/index.html#consistency-modes).
 By default, all queries made to the server are RPC forwarded to and serviced by the leader.
 By enabling stale reads, any server will respond to any query, thereby reducing overhead on the leader.
 Typically, the stale response is `100ms` or less from consistent mode but it drastically improves performance and reduces latency under high load.

 If the leader server is out of memory or the disk is full, the server eventually stops responding, loses its election and cannot move past its last commit time.
-However, by configuring `max_stale` and setting it to a large value, Consul will continue to respond to queries during such outage scenarios. ([max_stale documentation](/docs/agent/options.html#max_stale)).
+However, by configuring `max_stale` and setting it to a large value, Consul will continue to respond to queries during such outage scenarios ([max_stale documentation](/docs/agent/options.html#max_stale)).

 It should be noted that `stale` is not appropriate for coordination where strong consistency is important (i.e. locking or application leader election).
-For critical cases, the optional `consistent` API query mode is required for true linearizability; the trade off is that this turns a read into a full quorum write so requires more resources and takes longer.
+For critical cases, the optional `consistent` API query mode is required for true linearizability; the trade off is that this turns a read into a full quorum operation so requires more resources and takes longer.

 **Read-heavy** clusters may take advantage of the [enhanced reading](/docs/enterprise/read-scale/index.html) feature (Enterprise) for better scalability.
 This feature allows additional servers to be introduced as non-voters.
 Being a non-voter, the server will still participate in data replication, but it will not block the leader from committing log entries.